Financial Careers: Careers in Insurance

-Financial Career Options in Insurance
+Options for Professional Careers in Insurance

 A number of financial professionals work in the investment divisions of insurance companies, helping manage the company’s investment portfolios, which can be massive.
 For example, life insurer MetLife has amassed a war chest of over $466 billion in assets in its portfolio.6 The company uses the returns from investing the premiums to pay out claims.

-Needless to say, managing a fund of that size requires a large team of analysts, accountants, traders, portfolio managers and operations personnel.
+Needless to say, managing a fund of that size requires a large team of analysts, accountants, traders, portfolio managers, and operations personnel.
 As major buy-side institutional clients, insurance companies often work with investment banks and capital market groups for access to desirable product offerings, such as equity IPOs and bond offerings.

 Many insurers are also large buyers of complex fixed income and structured products.

-So professionals must be well-versed in a variety of alternative investments including commercial and residential mortgage backed securities (RMBS) and asset backed securities (ABS) comprised of auto loans, credit card receivables and even structured settlements.
-As such, many of these finance professionals have, or are pursuing, their CFA or MBA.
+So professionals must be well-versed in a variety of alternative investments including commercial and residential mortgage-backed securities (RMBS) and asset-backed securities (ABS) comprised of auto loans, credit card receivables, and even structured settlements.
+As such, many of these finance professionals have or are pursuing, their CFA or MBA.